Axlefublr/studies/VimStudy.md

 L - go to the bottom of the screen

+\$ - end of the line

+0 - start of the line

+^ - go to the first non-blank character of the line

+g_ - go to the last non-blank character of the line

 @* - to execute a macro

 . - repeat last command